Brian-Pho/Textbook-Notes/content/posts/other/questions-about-the-brain/index.md

 - After a signal is finished being processed in the brain, where does it go?
 When I see an object and follow the path of APs, where does it stop?
 - What's the purpose of the brain ventricle?
 What's the wiring diagram for the neocortex?
 - What is neuroscience trying to achieve?
 What does a complete understanding of the brain mean?
-- What role did having white scleras play in social interactions?
-    - Hypothesis is eye gaze.
 - Is the meaning of a neural signal determined by the pathway it travels?
 Or is it due to the source/destination?
+- Is the grow of new neural pathways similar to the growth of new blood vessels? (angiogenesis)

 ## Solved Questions

+- What role did having white scleras play in social interactions?
+    - Hypothesis is eye gaze.
+    - Domesticated dogs also show an increase in scleras, why?
 - Is the brain a computer?
     - No, the brain isn't an implementation of a Turing machine.
+- Are mirror neurons a valid finding?
+    - No
+- Population coding based on Georgepopulous?
+    - No